Hardens Guide to the Best Restaurants in London Paddington

 Sheldon Square - W2

-Towering over Paddington and the station, this rooftop venue sits atop a new glass cube of a London landmark created by Renzo Piano Building Workshop.
-It’s a biggie, spanning the 17 and 18th floors that will make it West London’s highest rooftop restaurant. with over 400 covers.
-On Level 17, the restaurant will seat 180, with 124 in the bar/lounge, with a further 120 covers on the floor above.
-The operator has siblings in Singapore, Dubai, Taipei, and Tokyo and the cuisine will be modern Asian.
+Towering over Paddington and the station, this new rooftop venue sits atop a new glass cube of a London landmark, open after our annual diners’ poll concluded in mid 2025; and was designed by Renzo Piano Building Workshop.
+It’s a biggie, spanning the 17th and 18th floors that makes it West London’s highest rooftop restaurant, with over 400 covers.
+On Level 17, the restaurant seats 180, with 124 in the bar/lounge, with a further 120 covers on the floor above.
+The operator has siblings in Singapore, Dubai, Taipei and Tokyo and the cuisine is modern Asian.

 13 Norfolk Place - W2